go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

-* `call` is a low level function to interact with other contracts.
+* `call` is a low-level function to interact with other contracts.
 * it's the recommended method to use when just sending ether via callung the `fallback` function.
 * but it's not the recommended way to call existing functions:
 	* reverts are not bubbled up
  	* type checks are bypassed
-  	* function existence checks are ommited
+  	* function existence checks are omitted
 * contracts can call other contracts or send ether to non-contract accounts by through **message calls** (`CALL` opcode).
 * they are similar to transactions, having a source, a target, data payload, ether, gas, and return data.
-* every transaction is actually a top-level message call which can create further messages calls.
+* every transaction is actually a top-level message call which can create further message calls.
 * a contract can decide how much of its remaining gas should be sent with the inner message call and how much it wants to retain.
 * every call has a **sender**, a **recipient**, a **payload** (data), a **value** (in wei), and some **gas**.
 * message calls are limited to a depth of `1024`, which means that for more complex operations, loops should be preferred over recursive calls.